zitadel/passwap/README.md

    (1)              (2)               (3)                            (4)
 ```

-Where:

-1. Identifier, which can be `argon2i` or `argon2id`. `argon2d` is not supported by Go and therefore not this library.
+1. The identifier, which can be `argon2i` or `argon2id`. `argon2d`, is not supported by Go, and therefore, is not supported by this library either.
 2. Cost parameters.
-   1. `m` for memory, `4096` KiB in this example.
+   1. `m` for memory -`4096` KiB in this example.
-   2. `t` for time, `3` in this example.
+   2. `t` for time - `3` in this example.
-   3. `p` for parallelism (threads), `1` in this example.
+   3. `p` for parallelism (threads) - `1` in this example.
-3. Base64 encoded Salt.
+3. Base64 encoded salt.
 4. Base64 encoded Argon2 hash output of the password and salt combined.

 Changing any of the parameters or salt produces a different hash output.
-More information about the parameters can be found in the upstream [argon2 package documentation](https://pkg.go.dev/golang.org/x/crypto/argon2).
+More information about the parameters can be found in the upstream [Argon2 package documentation](https://pkg.go.dev/golang.org/x/crypto/argon2).

 ### Bcrypt

-Bcrypt uses a custom base64 encoding with the character set of `[./A-Za-z0-9]` and padding.
+Bcrypt uses a custom Base64 encoding with the character set of `[./A-Za-z0-9]` and padding.
 The actual formatting is fully implemented by the [Go package](https://pkg.go.dev/golang.org/x/crypto/bcrypt).
 The resulting Modular Crypt Format string looks as follows: